News

 Is Africa cracking open?
 How Earth’s ‘heartbeat’ is tearing the continent apart, forming a new ocean

-A group of researchers from across the world has found that a steady, rhythmic pulse deep beneath Ethiopia’s Afar region, ...
+A group of researchers from across the world has found that a steady, rhythmic pulse deep beneath Ethiopia’s Afar region, much like a human heartbeat, is gradually tearing the continent apart.
+Their s ...

 Fortunately, he had a framework to guide him.
 Spreading ocean basins account for most of the new crust on Earth.
 Young, warm, buoyant oceanic crust rises, lifting up the water above it.
 So, if you ...